ttappr/powershell-interactor/README.md

 or site to interact with PowerShell running locally on the host system.
 The average file length is around 10 lines of code.
 Very minimal.

+## Manifest V3

+This extension is implemented in compliance with the Manifest V3 format of its `manifest.json` file.

+For more information, refer to [Overview of Manifest V3](https://developer.chrome.com/docs/extensions/mv3/intro/mv3-overview/).

+> Manifest V3 (Manifest V3) is a major step forward in steering towards our vision for the extensions platform.
+Manifest V3 focuses on the three pillars of that vision: privacy, security, and performance, while preserving and improving our foundation of capability and webbiness.

 ## Use With Caution

 For security reasons, sending arbitrary PowerShell commands isn't implemented.